Why do people gamble?

 - For entertainment reasons – because they like the feeling, to get that rush or “high”, or because it makes them feel good.

 - For coping reasons – for someone to forget their worries, because they feel more self-confident, or because it helps when they are feeling nervous or depressed.

 These reasons don’t absolve the person gambling of responsibility, but they do provide a better understanding of what motivates your loved one to keep gambling and why it has become a problem.

 Remember, your loved one did not choose to have an early win.
 They didn’t choose to become addicted.
 And they likely don’t realise how gambling works.
-Keep this in mind if you find yourself becoming angry at the person in a way which could be unhelpful.
+Keep this in mind if you find yourself becoming angry at the person in a way that could be unhelpful.

-Here is more information which may be helpful before you have the conversation with the person about their gambling:
+Here is more information that may be helpful before you have the conversation with the person about their gambling: